Cradle of Venezuelan ruling party prepares for election re-run | Politics

 Cradle of Venezuelan ruling party prepares for election re-run

-"The elections shouldn't be repeated.
-There was already a winner and it was Superlano," said Javier Contreras, 33, who was waiting to fill his car with gas.
+The capital city, also called Barinas, has 600,000 eligible voters and Reuters witnesses said it appeared half-empty on Friday, with many businesses closed and few people on the streets.
+"I agree that the (opposition coalition) won here," Miguel Garcia, a farmer from Sabaneta, birthplace of Chavez, told Reuters in an interview on Saturday.

+"But since (the regime) is in power, they didn't hand anything over, they're repeating the elections to see what tricks they can play to win," he said.
 Superlano claimed victory but was ruled unfit for public office because of pending administrative investigations.

-The supreme court, seen by the opposition as the government's judicial arm, then ordered a new vote, though it acknowledged the electoral commission projected a 0.39% margin of victory for Superlano against Argenis Chavez, the dead president's brother.
+The supreme court, seen by the opposition as biased toward the ruling party, then ordered a new vote, though it acknowledged the electoral commission projected a 0.39% margin of victory for Superlano against Argenis Chavez, the dead president's brother.
 Chavez bowed out of the re-run and recognized the initial results.

 "An opposition candidate won in a state that is of special symbolic and geopolitical important to Chavismo, so the top tribunal pulls a new election out of its sleeve," said Carmen Beatriz Fernandez, head of political consulting firm DataStrategia.
 The new opposition candidate is local leader Sergio Garrido.